dirigeants/klasa/guides/Step By Step Guide/EditingFirstCommand.md

 - `description`: The description option tells Klasa what to show the user when they type `+help`.
 In that help message, each command has a small description next to it.
 This is where it comes from.
 For now don't worry too much about the whole `Language` part.
 We will cover that when we create our own language in this guide.

-> Note: Klasa has built in `multi-lingual` support.
+> Note: Klasa has built in multi-lingual support.
 You can support as many languages as you wish.
-We will learn more about Languages when we create our own language but for now we just want to see how to customize the command.
+We will learn more about languages when we create our own language but for now we just want to see how to customize the command.

 Now, we want to add the `aliases` option to it: